 Height Range: 1.88m - 2.1m (6.16ft - 6.88ft) Bat Length: 89cm Weight Range: 2lb 9oz & Above

-The long handle/long blade bats combine the benefits of both a long handle and a long blade, providing the ultimate solution for very tall players.
-This size maximizes reach and power, allowing players to dominate on the field.
+The long-handle, long-blade bats combine the benefits of both a long handle and a long blade, providing the ultimate solution for very tall players.
+This size maximises reach and power, allowing players to dominate on the field.

-The below cricket bat size chart explains all the details and target weights per bat.
-Please note, that this is the consensus for all bat makers and manufacturers, as with everything cricket bat's, its a personal choice.
+The cricket bat size chart below provides detailed information and target weights for each bat.
+Please note that this is the consensus for all bat makers and manufacturers, as with everything, cricket bats are a personal choice.

 There is another option.....